Marchev-Science/case-ai-digital-creator/guide.md

-# Hackathon Challenge: AI-Driven Content Generator with n8n & GPT
+# AI-Driven Content Generator with n8n & GPT

 ## Introduction
 In this hackathon challenge, you’ll build an **automated content generation and dissemination system** using **n8n** (a no-code workflow tool) and **GPT/LLM** technology.
 The goal is to automatically create short **vertical videos** (for Instagram Reels, TikTok, YouTube Shorts, etc.) on trending topics, complete with voiceover, music, visuals, captions, and even automated posting.
 This guide will walk you through a step-by-step plan – from picking a hot topic to publishing the finished video – using mostly **free or open-source tools**.
 By the end, you’ll have a workflow that can turn a simple topic idea into an engaging video *and* share it on social platforms with minimal manual effort.